Become a member of Bedrock Radio.

-Bedrock Radio needs volunteers in all shapes and forms from;
+Bedrock Radio needs volunteers in all shapes and forms;

 - Ward Visitors: who visit the wards of hospitals (Goodmayes, Queen’s, King Georges) befriending patients & collecting song requests, chatting to patients & helping them get tuned into our stations.

 - Fundraisers & Promoters: Who bring money in to keep us on-air, plus promote the station across the community.